Non-classical nucleation of zinc oxide from a physically-motivated machine-learning approach: Methods

-After developing our PLIP models, we perform freezing molecular dynamics simulations.
-In particular, the system is initialized with 1000 randomly positioned atoms of zinc and the same number of oxygen atoms.
+After developing the PLIP models, we perform two complementary types of molecular dynamics simulations of crystallization.

+On the one hand, in freezing simulations the temperature is progressively lowered as to initiate the crystallization.
+In this case, the system is initialized with 1000 randomly positioned atoms of zinc and the same number of oxygen atoms.
 Then, atomic positions are first optimized to remove large forces due to overlapping atoms.
 We further proceed to a first equilibration at 5000 K during 1 ps in the NVT ensemble with a Nose-Hoover thermostat.
-From preliminary freezing simulations (not shown) we found out that crystallization only occurs in the temperature range of 1500 K to 1000 K. Therefore, for our reported simulations, the freezing is operated in two steps.
+From preliminary freezing simulations (not shown) we found out that within the considered conditions crystallization occurs in the temperature range of 1500 K to 1000 K. Therefore, in the reported simulations, the freezing is operated in two steps.
 In the first step, the system is quenched from 2500 K to 1500 K during 100 ps which allows us to quickly obtain a first liquid structure.
-In the second step, the system is further slowly cooled down from 1500 K to 1000 K during 10 ns.
+In the second step, the system is slowly cooled down from 1500 K to 1000 K during 10 ns.
 These two cooling steps are both performed in the NPT ensemble at P = 1 bar.

-Finally, the atomic positions and box size of the obtained structures are optimized using a conjugate gradient algorithm.
+On the other hand, we also performed constant temperature simulations.
+For that purpose, liquid structures are generated just as in the freezing simulations.
+Then, a thermostat and a barostat are employed to maintain the temperature and pressure until spontaneous crystallization is observed.

 The Large-scale Atomic/Molecular Massively Parallel Simulator (LAMMPS) package~\cite{Plimpton1995Mar} with a custom-made pair style for PLIP modeling is used in all the simulations.